fxrrhxn/Password-Manager/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+For contribution details under the MIT License - see the [CONTRIBUTING](CONTRIBUTING.md) file.